Think-and-Dev/rskswap-com/src/pages/docs/v2/09-smart-contracts/06-router02.md

 Identical to [swapExactTokensForETH](#swapexacttokensforeth), but succeeds for tokens that take a fee on transfer.

-- If the to address is a smart contract, it must have the ability to receive ETH.
+- If the to address is a smart contract, it must have the ability to receive RBTC.

 | Name         | Type                 |                                                                                                                                      |
 | :----------- | :------------------- | :----------------------------------------------------------------------------------------------------------------------------------- |